gavinlyonsrepo/ST7735_TFT_RPI/README.md

 1. USER OPTION 1 SPI/GPIO TYPE
 2. USER OPTION 2 SCREEN SECTION
 3. USER OPTION 3 PCB_TYPE

-**SPI**
+4. USER OPTION 4 SPI SPEED

+**SPI TYPE / GPIO**

 This library supports both Hardware SPI and software SPI.
-The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: see notes in example/src/main.cpp file.(USER OPTION 1) SPI Uses bcm2835 library.
+The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: set SCLK SDIN and CS to -1 for Hardware SPI set thtme ot GPIO numbers for SW SPI
-Tested at bcm2835 SPI_CLOCK_DIVIDER_32 = 7.8125MHz on Rpi2, 12.5MHz on RPI3
-SPI settings can be viewed/changed in TFT_SPI_Initialize function, If you change them after install you will have to reinstall library.

 **Screen size  + Offsets**